Kneaded That

 Picture of lemon blackberry cake topped with blackberry curd, fresh blackberries, and lemon zest.

-• Single-Layer: Bake the batter in a 9x13 pan, top with buttercream, and drizzle the curd over the top for a more casual, crowd-friendly version.
+Absolutely — bake in a 9x13 pan, frost the top, and drizzle the curd over for a casual version.

 Storage

-Can be frozen for up to 6 months, covered in plastic wrap and aluminum foil.
-Flash freeze it uncovered first, then wrap in plastic wrap, followed by aluminum foil.
-Thaw it in the fridge to keep condensation from ruining the frosting.
+• Freeze for up to 6 months: flash freeze uncovered, then wrap in plastic wrap and foil.
+Thaw in the fridge to keep condensation off the frosting.

 Overhead picture of lemon blackberry cake with one slice removed, topped with lemon zest and fresh blackberries.